yash161/ansible-demo/README.md

-# Setting Up EC2 Instances on AWS
+# Setting Up EC2 Instances and Ansible

-Follow these steps to set up two EC2 instances on AWS, one as a master and the other as a slave.
+Follow these steps to set up two EC2 instances on AWS, one as a master and the other as a slave, and install Ansible for configuration management.

 ## Prerequisites